-If you’re frustrated with how slowly your business is growing, this huge post is just for you.
-I’m going to share 10 extremely common things that crush the growth of a business, along with how to stop them from happening to you.
+If you’re wondering, “Why isn’t my business growing?” this information packed article is just for you.
+I’m going to share 10 extremely common things that limit or stop the growth of a business, along with how to quickly turn things around.

 Let’s get started.

 You stopped growing

 Your business is a reflection of the decisions you make and your decisions are based on what you know.
 So, for your business to grow, you need to grow.
 After all, you can’t give your business the benefit of knowledge, which you don’t have.

 Read the books.
 Study those who’ve achieved what you want to achieve.
 Seek expert advice.
 Grow.
 Then watch your business grow too.

 You’re selling based on low prices or low fees

 This only works if you’re the lowest priced alternative, and you’re not.
 Your prospective clients can go to Google and find a lower priced alternative in seconds.
 Only one provider can be the lowest priced and it changes daily, sometimes hourly, as desperate business owners price-drop in an effort to attract sales.